kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 what they optimize for.
 There is a very distinctive set of technical features that GDBMSs should optimize for and excel in, where RDBMSs and SQL traditionally don't.
 This feature set is exactly what
-Kùzu aims to perfect over time, which is what I hope to articulate in this post.
+Kuzu aims to perfect over time, which is what I hope to articulate in this post.
 In short: GDBMSs do offer a ton of value if they are architected correctly and every software engineer should know about GDBMSs[^3].